harshit9715/blog/posts/iac-to-iic.md

 - AWS CDK is a wrapper around cloudformation in Javascript.
 - JSII is a Javascript framework that allows code in any language to naturally interact with JavaScript classes.

-We write Write Python, Java, C# infrastructure code that gets converted into Javascript using jsii that CDK understands which again gets converted into Convert it into JSON that AWS Cloudformation understands.
+We write Python, Java, C# infrastructure code that gets converted into Javascript using jsii that CDK understands which again gets converted into JSON that AWS Cloudformation understands.

 ### This brings some problems with it!